CTRI ACHIEVE

 Three Strategies to Prevent Negative Conflict Escalation at Work

-One: Begin with Conflict Resolution Skills Training.
 We know that training in conflict resolution skills is one of the most effective ways to prevent the negative spiral through the five stages of conflict escalation.
 Training will teach strategies for direct discussion and conflict resolution, and will alert people to the potential for thinking errors.
 Staff will more frequently resolve conflict at Level One and when they feel tempted by Level Two thinking errors, training will assist them in intentionally triggering different thinking processes to help them engage differently.

-Two: Utilize Conflict Resolution Coaching.
 When people feel stuck and need another person’s help (Level Three), utilize conflict resolution coaching rather than alliance building.
 Conflict resolution coaching skills can be taught widely to leadership and staff.

-Three: Engage Conflict Resolution Specialists.
+3. Engage Conflict Resolution Specialists

 If staff are still not able to resolve their conflict on their own, invest in engaging conflict resolution specialists to assist when the conversation is difficult (Level Four).
 Through direct, facilitated discussion, people can make decisions together about how to resolve their conflict, and whether they need to change their relationships while leaving their dignity intact.
 Investing this way will yield positive outcomes for your organization and the people you exist to serve.